 A couple of other points of interest on Deck 2 include Perks and the Fitness Center.
 Perks is a serve-yourself snack area, offering pastries, a popcorn machine, coffee and juice, and soft serve ice cream, which is apparently a big hit.

 The fitness center includes two treadmills, an elliptical and an exercise bike, along with a small area for doing free weights.

-Here are the categories for 2019 along with their square footage:
+Here are the categories along with their square footage: